Apple's iPhone 5 starts strong in China but shares pressured

 This is the first time Apple has announced China sales numbers for the iPhone and Chief Executive Tim Cook said that this was the best first weekend sales ever in China.

-Analysts, however, say the company's longer-term outlook in the China market may hinge on expanding its partners in that country to include China Mobile Ltd, the country's top telecoms carrier.
+Analysts, however, say the company's longer-term outlook in the China market may hinge on expanding its partners in that country to include China Mobile Ltd (0941.HK), the country's top telecoms carrier.

 (Reporting by Sakthi Prasad and Sayantani Ghosh in BANGALORE and Melanie Lee in SHANGHAI; Editing by Edmund Klamann)